cloudflare/cloudflare-docs/products/railgun/src/content/user-guide/railgun-ca-certificates.md

 <Aside>

-**Note**: As a reminder, the listener will need to be restarted after making changes to the configuration file.
+**Note**: As a reminder, the Listener will need to be restarted after making changes to the configuration file.

 </Aside>